Michael Mann: Career

-Early work
+1967–1978: Rise to prominence

-Mann later moved to London in the mid 1960s to go to graduate school in cinema.
-He went on to receive a graduate degree at the London Film School in 1967.
+Mann graduated from the University of Wisconsin with a BA in 1965.
+He later moved to London in the mid-1960s to go to graduate school in cinema and went on to receive a graduate degree at the London Film School in 1967.
 He spent seven years in the United Kingdom going to film school and then working on commercials along with contemporaries Alan Parker, Ridley Scott and Adrian Lyne.
 In 1968, footage he shot of the Paris student revolt for a documentary, Insurrection, aired on NBC's First Tuesday news program and he developed his '68 experiences into the short film Jaunpuri which won the Jury Prize at Cannes in 1970.

-Mann returned to United States after divorcing his first wife in 1971.
-He went on to direct a road trip documentary, 17 Days Down the Line.
+Mann returned to the United States after divorcing his first wife in 1971.
+He went on to direct a road trip documentary, 17 Days Down the Line (1972).
 Three years later, Hawaii Five-O veteran Robert Lewin gave Mann a shot and a crash course on television writing and story structure.
-Mann wrote four episodes of Starsky and Hutch (three in the first season and one in the second) and the pilot episode for Vega$.
-Around this time, he worked on a show called Police Story with cop-turned-novelist Joseph Wambaugh.
+This led to Mann writing four episodes for Starsky and Hutch between 1975–1977 (three in the first season and one in the second), two episodes for Bronk in 1976, and an episode for Gibbsville in 1976.
+Between 1976–1978, he wrote four episodes for Police Story (as well as directed one for the spin-off series Police Woman in 1977) with cop-turned-novelist Joseph Wambaugh.
 Police Story concentrated on the detailed realism of a real cop's life and taught Mann that first-hand research was essential to bring authenticity to his work.
-Mann also wrote an early draft of the 1978 film Straight Time.

-1980s

-His first feature movie was a television special called The Jericho Mile, which was released theatrically in Europe.
-It won the Emmy for Outstanding Writing in a Limited Series or a Special in 1979 and the DGA Best Director award.

-His television work also includes being the executive producer on Miami Vice and Crime Story.
-Contrary to popular belief, he was not the creator of these shows, but the executive producer and showrunner, produced by his production company.
+In 1976–1977, Mann worked on a screenplay originally titled The Last Public Enemy but later re-titled Karpis, based on Canadian-American criminal Alvin Karpis's autobiography, The Alvin Karpis Story.
+The film was scheduled to be made at Paramount Pictures for producers Harold Hecht and Robert L. Rosen, and was to be directed by John Frankenheimer (who had previously directed a similar film, Birdman of Alcatraz, for Hecht), but it was never produced.
+Mann also wrote an early draft of the 1978 film Straight Time, which was based on real-life criminal-turned author Edward Bunker's novel No Beast So Fierce.
+He then created and wrote the pilot episode for Vegas (1978–1981).